emilybrooks/emilybrooks.github.io/tms.md

 Casting:

-            Tsubsa > Kiria
+            Touma > Kiria

-Fight enemy near patra stone chest
+In the first room of the dungeon, fight every enemy as you walk by to get 2-star prestiege
+- Apparitions are weak to zio and flux
-- itsuki zio
+- Worms are weak to zio and lance
+- Shamans are weak to ice and sword

 Patra stone x5 chest

 Drop down in the second room

-fight enemy near stairs
-Need:

-            cleric force
-            hadal zone

--   Itsuki slash cleric, slash abyss
-    Tsubasa switch to touma, fire strike cleric kiria bufu abyss

-if you don't get a cleric force, you can get it later in the dungeon You also need 2sp, so you should at least try for it until that point

-cleric fight near the camera

-Casting:

-            Touma > Tsubasa

 Fight enemy after walking down the stairs
 Need:

+			Hadal Zone 深淵水域のゾーン
-            Fever Chain Cell
+            Fever Chain Cell 細胞連鎖のフィーバー

+-	Itsuki cleave abyss
--   Tsubasa zan bacillus
+	Tsubasa zan bacillus
-    Kiria flux bacillus
+    Kiria bufu bacillus, bufu abyss

 Bead 2x chest
 Nightlife flicker chest